 It is also a suitable venue for school trips and free guided tours can be arranged.

-Open from 10am to 6pm daily.
-Closed for the first three days of Hari Raya Aidilfitri.
+Open Tuesday to Sunday from 10am to 5pm daily.
+Closed on Mondays and for the first three days of Hari Raya Aidilfitri.

 The cafe is open from 8am to 8pm.